The Agents page in PushMetrics, listing every agent in the workspace

 Off

-No checks run.
+Nothing runs.
 The agent finishes whenever it thinks it's ready.
-This is the default for new agents.
+Default for new agents.

 Scheduled runs only